vatpac-technology/sops/README.md

 # VATPAC SOPs

-The VATPAC SOPs site is an open-source collaborative project allowing members of the VATPAC community to work together to create high-quality SOPs.
+The VATPAC SOPs site is an open-source, collaborative project that enables the VATPAC community to develop and maintain high-quality Standard Operating Procedures (SOPs).

 ## Contributing

-Contribution guidelines can be found within the project under [the Contribute tab](https://vatpac-technology.github.io/sops/assist-us/).

-**Before contributing** you should liaise with the VATPAC ATS Team to ascertain whether that particular SOP is needed.
-There is a fine-line between enabling a realistic service, and making our SOPs easy to navigate and understand.
+Before contributing, you should consult the VATPAC Air Traffic Services (ATS) Team to confirm whether the SOP you intend to create or modify is necessary.
+There is a balance between enhancing realism and keeping SOPs clear and accessible.

+Contribution guidelines are available under [the Contribute tab](https://vatpac-technology.github.io/sops/assist-us/).

+### Recommended Process

+To avoid unnecessary work, contributors should first raise an issue describing the proposed change or new SOP.
+This allows for discussion and ensures alignment with operational needs before development begins.

 ## Build and Deployment

-This project uses some basic CI to automatically push the latest commits to the `main` branch to GitHub Pages.
+This project uses basic Continuous Integration (CI) to automatically deploy updates from the `main` branch to GitHub Pages.

-Because of this, all changes should be made as a Pull Request.
-This also ensures -
+All changes must be submitted as a Pull Request (PR), ensuring:

-  * That everybody has visibility of what you're working on, and can provide commit-by-commit commenting and review.
+- **Transparency** – Allows others to provide feedback and review changes commit by commit.
-  * A much better method of version control, as most PR's will be squashed and merged into `main`.
+- **Improved version control** – Most PRs will be squashed and merged into `main`.

-## Project Control
+## Project Governance

-The owner for this project is the ATS Director.
-Members of the ATS Team are also able to review PR's.

 ### Approval Process

-Members of the ATS Department may review any contributed PRs and request changes or sign off on the work.
-Merging will not be completed until sufficient approvals have been given by members of the **SOPs Maintainers** group (comprised of senior ATS personnel).
+The VATPAC ATS Team is responsible for reviewing all submitted PRs.
+Changes will not be merged until they receive sufficient approval from the **SOPs Maintainers** group, which consists of senior ATS personnel.

+Ideally, before submitting a PR, contributors should create an issue outlining the proposed change.
+This helps prevent unnecessary work and ensures that all modifications align with operational requirements.